fibanez6/angular-flickr-search/README.md

 # Fibanez Flickr Search

-This project is a small Angular project which uses Flickr API
+This project is a small Angular project to search for images on Flickr.

 Technologies:
 * NodeJS v0.12.7